MBA - Full Form, Courses, Top Colleges, Syllabus, Admission, Fees, Exams, Jobs

-Browse Top MBA Colleges Accepting CAT Score: Location-Wise
+Browse Best MBA Colleges Accepting CAT Score: Location-Wise

-There are various popular MBA colleges in India that offer quality education and top specialisations according to the candidate’s interest.
+There are various best colleges for MBA in India which offer quality education and top specialisations according to the candidate’s interest.
 Some of these colleges are popular due to their prime location and close proximity to industrial and business corporations.
-Some of the top MBA colleges by locations are mentioned below:
+You may browse these colleges by location as mentioned below:

-The regular MBA course is basically of two-year duration which is divided into four semesters that includes an internship as well.
-Listed below are the semester-wise MBA subjects for a regular MBA programme:
+The regular MBA course is basically of two-year duration which is divided into four semesters that include an internship as well.
+Listed below are semester-wise MBA subjects for a regular MBA programme: